The DuMont Telecruiser

 Countless other people have contributed time, advice, parts, equipment and support.
 My thanks to all!

 Originally I thought this project might take two or three years to complete.
 I should have known better.
-As of this writing, we are now almost seven years into it.
+As of this writing, we are now nine years into it.
 A lot has been done, but there remains quite a bit more to do.
 There is, however, light at the end of the tunnel.

 Elsewhere on these pages you will see some of the adventures we've had.